Best Indonesian Coffee

 The picture I found doesn’t do it justice.
 But, this was the best of the pictures I found that was not copywrite protected.

 Use this link to view some more amazing pictures of this natural phonomenon.
-I don’t think you will be disappointed.
+I do not think you will be disappointed.

 On the Ijen Plateau are the five largest estates that cultivate coffee beans: